Collaborative-Immersive-Visual-Toolkit/ConeOfVision/UnityGeckoView/README.md

 # Multiplayer

-The application supports multiplayers using the PUN2 Photon Unity Network plugin you need a free account to run it https://www.photonengine.com/pun

-And create a Photon Cloud App
+The application supports multiplayers using the PUN2 Photon Unity Network plugin you need a free account to run it https://www.photonengine.com/pun and create a Photon Cloud App copy the photon App ID and insert it in the photon server settings (see image below)

 ![Picture2](https://github.com/Collaborative-Immersive-Visual-Toolkit/ConeOfVision/blob/master/photonserversettings.JPG)